-This SER documents the safety portion of the staff's review of the application (Powertech, 2009c, 2010a) and the supplements (Powertech, 2010b, 2011a).
-This SER includes an analysis to determine the applicant's compliance with the requirements listed above, and with the applicable requirements and objectives set forth in 10 CFR Parts 20 (Standards for

-Protection Against Radiation) and 40 (Domestic Licensing of Source Material), and 10 CFR Part 40, Appendix A (Criteria Relating to the Operation of Uranium Mills and the Disposition of Tailings or Wastes Produced by the Extraction or Concentration of Source Material from Ores Processed Primarily for their Source Material Content).
+This SER documents in the safety portion of the staff's review of the application included the application (Powertech, 2009c), a supplement to the application (Powertech, 2010a), technical report revisions (Powertech, 2011a), and supplemental technical responses to NRC staff's RAIs.
+This SER includes an analysis to determine the applicant's compliance with the requirements listed above, and with the applicable requirements and objectives set forth in 10 CFR Parts 20 (Standards for Protection Against Radiation) and 40 (Domestic Licensing of Source Material), and 10 CFR Part 40, Appendix A (Criteria Relating to the Operation of Uranium Mills and the Disposition of Tailings or Wastes Produced by the Extraction or Concentration of Source Material from Ores Processed Primarily for their Source Material Content).
 A Supplemental Environmental Impact Statement (SEIS) has been prepared in parallel with this SER to address the environmental impacts of the proposed action (NRC, 2013a).